 Fibromatosis of the breast

-Breast fibromatosis is a very rare mesenchymal neoplasm (cell growth) which may occur in women, typically between the ages of 25 and 45.
-It is one of a group of benign ‘spindle-cell‘ proliferative lesions which are often difficult to distinguish from malignant breast cancer, especially spindle cell carcinoma.
+Breast fibromatosis is a very rare mesenchymal neoplasm (cell growth) that may occur in women, typically between the ages of 25 and 45.

 Breast fibromatosis does not metastasize, but it may be locally aggressive and is prone to recur.
-So, while it is not invasive breast carcinoma, it is still a serious growth which has to be treated aggressively, i.e, with surgical excision.
+So, while it is not invasive breast carcinoma, it is still a serious growth.
+Treatment for This condition is usually with surgical excision.

-They can be very painful, and left untreated, they can grow large and cause unwanted cosmetic changes.
-Breast fibromatosis is sometimes also called a ‘desmoid tumor‘, or an ‘extra-abdominal desmoid tumor‘.
-Fibromatosis of the breast accounts for only about 0.2% of all primary breast tumors, however.
+They can be very painful, and if left untreated they can grow large and cause unwanted cosmetic changes.

-This page is getting kind of old, kind of not though, it’s still very useful… However, I have created a newer version of this page with more up-to-date information on Breast Fibromatosis.
+This page is getting kind of old but it is still very useful… However, I have created a newer version of this page with more up-to-date information.

 Mesenchymal cells are stem cells

-Here is a mammogram image, and the fibromatosis is on the right, behind the thick skin around the nipple.
+Here is a mammogram image.
+The fibromatosis is on the right, behind the thick skin around the nipple.

 There is a rare condition Fibromatosis-like carcinoma of the breast.

-Here is an ultrasound image, and the dark area looks like a scar, but this patient never had any surgery, so the biopsy turned out to be fibromatosis.
+Here is an ultrasound image.
+So, the dark area looks like a scar, but this patient never had any surgery, so the biopsy turns out to be fibromatosis.